 In a city like Milwaukee, which has several professional sports teams for its size and more bars per capita than just about any city in the nation, drawing the line between bars and sports bars can be tricky.
 But we took a shot at it anyway and scooped up just a handful of the Brew City's best sports bars.
-(For more options during the Bucks playoff run, here's the Deer District bar guide as well.)
+(For more options during the Packers season, click here as well.)

 If you're headed out, please double check to see how places have adapted to the pandemic and follow their COVID protocols accordingly.
 Be safe, be considerate – and cheers!

 5117 W. National Ave., (414) 647-8509

 Though the atmosphere inside screams baseball and burgers, the chef prepares some incredible meals on a menu that changes daily; you can even view the featured meats and seafood of the day in the deli case.

 The atmosphere is great, especially for baseball, with signed baseballs on display, pennants, autographed pictures, newspaper clippings and plaques from many years back, signs and other memorabilia that crowds the walls.